Meet the team

 DR. CAITLIN MCARTHUR

 Dr. McArthur is an assistant professor in the School of Physiotherapy at Dalhousie University.
-Her research focuses on improving the effectiveness of and access to rehabilitation for people living with chronic health conditions across the continuum of care, particularly home and long-term care.
+Her research focuses on improving effectiveness of and access to rehabilitation for people living with chronic health conditions across the continuum of care, particularly home and long-term care.
 She is interested in fall and fracture prevention and improving functional mobility.
-With a passion to improve mobility and quality of life of clinically complex older adults, Dr. McArthur is a lead instructor of the continuing education course Bone Fit™ hosted by Osteoporosis Canada which teaches exercise professionals about safe movements, physical activity, and exercise for people with osteoporosis.
+With a passion to improve mobility and quality of life of clinically complex older adults, she is a lead instructor of the continuing education course Bone Fit™ hosted by Osteoporosis Canada which teaches exercise professionals about safe movements, physical activity, and exercise for people with osteoporosis.

 IMPLEMENTATION